Downtown Montreal Attractions near our hotel

 Christ Church Cathedral stands over Les Promenades de la Cathédrale, an attractive underground shopping complex linked to the Underground City.
 If the weather proves too inclement for an outdoor stroll, enjoy 30 kilometres (20 miles) of underground shopping and dining facilities.
 Every day, an estimated 500,000 people pass through this network, which links some 60 buildings and provides access to nearly 2000 retail outlets.
 What better way to conclude your busy day than by tasting the delicacies of Les Caprices de Nicolas?
 This restaurant serves specialties from the south of France and boasts an excellent wine list and is the perfect way to finish off your day taking in the sights near our Montreal accommodations.

 Interested in Visiting these Attractions?
-Why not stay at our Downtown Montreal Hotel?
+Why not stay at The Residence Inn Montreal – Westmount?